-Political relations between Germany and Antigua and Barbuda are friendly and untroubled.
-The two countries cooperate mainly through individual development cooperation and cultural projects and within the framework of the United Nations.
+Political relations are friendly and untroubled.
+Cooperation mainly takes place in the form of individual development cooperation and cultural projects and within the United Nations.

 Following the almost total destruction of Barbuda by Hurricane Irma in September 2017, Germany provided emergency humanitarian relief.
 Reconstruction in Barbuda is likely to take years.